 The incensed kid tore the pictures out and sent them to Connors, accompanied by a letter registering his outrage.
 He circled every illustration of the gun and drew a line from each to a note in the margin: “Look, they even left the screw out”.

 The lesson there is that when you name your show The Rifleman, expect people to keep their eye on the rifle!

 Chuck Connors, who previously made his living on a baseball diamond, got into television after playing a stint for the Chicago Cubs’ minor-league team in Los Angeles.

 In between innings, he hosted a TV interview show, was spotted by a talent scout and landed a minor role in Katharine Hepburn and Spencer Tracy’s Pat and Mike.

 “They paid me $500 for my first day’s work in that movie,” he recalled in 1959.
 “I figured they’d made some mistake on the adding machine, but I stuck the check in my pocket and shut up.
 Sure enough, the next day they gave me another $500.
 ‘Baseball,’ I told myself, ‘just lost a first baseman.'”

-Connors was reunited with Johnny Crawford, who played his son Mark, in a 1990 episode of the western Paradise.
-Crawford sang a series of pop hits in the 1960s (Cindy's Birthday and Patti Ann among others).
+Connors was reunited with Johnny Crawford, who played his son Mark, in a 1990 episode of the Western Paradise.
+Crawford – one of the original 24 founding Disney Mouseketeers – sang a series of pop hits in the 1960s (Cindy’s Birthday and Patti Ann among others).

 Marshal Micah Torrance